 1. Inspect the Saw

-Make sure that all of the teeth are level.
-If you have variations in the teeth, you need to get them all to the same level.
+Before you start filing, make sure all of the teeth are level.
+If there are variations in the teeth, you will need to make them level again.
 This process is known as jointing.
-Clamp the saw into the vice, using two strips of wood to support the blade and to add rigidity.
+Clamp the saw into the vice and use two strips of wood to support the blade and add rigidity.

 Make sure the teeth protrude 2 inches above the top of the vice.
-Grab the mill file and starting from the heel end of the blade, run it down the tooth line towards the toe.
-It should flatten the facets and leave a uniform line.
+Grab your mill file and start from the heel end of the blade, moving the file along the tooth line toward the toe.
+This should even out the teeth, leaving you with a uniform edge.
 Use three or four strokes to perfect the line.

-The benefit of jointing is that it creates a flat surface at each tooth point to guide your work when you start sharpening the saw blade.
+The benefit of jointing is that it creates a flat edge along the tips of the teeth to guide your file when you start sharpening the saw blade.

 2. Set the Teeth

-Place the saw set so that the center hammer (the metal winding mechanism that bends the tooth against the anvil) aligns with the point of the tooth and squeeze.
-The tooth will move away from you.
-Repeat this process on every other tooth, then flip the saw blade and work along the teeth that you missed out.
+Place the saw set so the center hammer (the metal winding mechanism that bends the tooth against the anvil) is aligned with the point of the tooth and then squeeze the handles.
+The tooth should move away from you.
+Repeat this process on every other tooth, then turn the blade around and work along any teeth that you missed on your first pass.

 3. Put on Your Safety Equipment

-Put on your goggles and reclamp your saw in the vice.
-Make sure the bottom of the gullets are 0.063 inches above the top of the vice.
-Now place the taper file in between the first pair of teeth.
-You should have a tooth set towards the right of you and another away from you to the left.
+Put on your safety goggles and reclamp your saw in the vice.
+Make sure the bottoms of the tooth gullets are 0.063 inches above the top of the vice.
+Now place the taper file between the first pair of teeth.
+You should have teeth on both sides, with one facing you from the right and another facing away to the left.

 4. Start Filing

-With your index finger pressed firmly on the file at the point where it meets the tooth, push the file down into the gullet.
+Press your index finger firmly on the file at the point where it meets the tooth, then push the file down into the gullet.
 This should rotate the file into the gullet at an angle that matches the 15 degrees of the crosscut teeth.